jcreedcmu/pyoro/DESIGN.md

   invisible data of what their destination room is, but it only requires passing through the door to find out where it goes.

+### Animation

+- We show animations to transition from one discrete-time game state to the next, but they are just there to make things more understandable to the player.
+The game is mechanically the same game without animations.
+The code should be structured to make this separation reasonably clear.

+- If a player tries to make a move during the playing of an animation, we should skip to the end of the animation and start the next move.
+  An alternative considered and implemented was buffering moves, but the above approach feels snappier.

+- No animations should be playing passively while the player is not inputting moves.
+I had considered showing conveyor belts animating, but I think I would find it distracting.

 ### Player Choices

 - The number of per-move player choices available at any given time